hurwitzlab/phage_detection_benchmarks/src/simulate_reads/README.md

 5. Bin contigs using MetaBAT2
 6. Map reads to input genomes with BLAST

+The following diagram shows the main portions of the pipeline. *Note* the pipeline in this directory ends with 3 results:

+* Contigs
+* Bins
+* Mappings

+`Classification` and `assessment` will be in pipelines in their own directories.
+I will create a master snakemake to run all 3 pipelines in the root of this repo.

 ```mermaid
 graph TD
     input(Bracken output) --> profiler{make_profiles};